JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![Baseline WSL memory usage for the container](./img/20-wsl-baseline-memory-usage.png)

-A way to cause a denial of service via a command prompt (besides issuing a shutdown command :)) it to apply a fork bomb.
-With a fork bomb a process recursively tries to open multiple instances of itself, growing the numbers of processes exponentially until the operating system crashes.
+A way to cause a denial of service via a command prompt (besides issuing a shutdown command :)) is to apply a fork bomb.
+With a fork bomb a process recursively tries to open multiple instances of itself, growing the number of processes exponentially until the operating system crashes.
 So by issuing a fork bomb with the current settings, we should be able to cause an impact not only to the container, but also to the host system.
 After tweaking the fork bomb a bit (encoding!), I found the following command:

 ```bash
 b(){ b|b%26 }%3Bb